Using MIT SHIP at MIT Medical

 MIT SHIP covers off-campus mental health services.

-If you see an in-network mental health provider, you will pay nothing for your first 52 visits in a calendar year — your insurance will pay 100 percent of the cost.
+If you see an in-network licensed mental health provider, you will pay nothing for your first 52 visits in a calendar year — your insurance will pay 100 percent of the cost.
 After 52 visits in a calendar year, you will have a $5 copay for each visit until the end of the year.
-How do I find an in-network provider?
+How do I find a licensed in-network provider?

 Your insurance will pay 100 percent of the BCBS allowed amount for your first 52 visits in a calendar year.
 The “allowed amount” is the maximum amount that BCBS will pay for a mental health visit.
 If your provider charges more than the BCBS allowed amount, you will need to pay the difference.